Sustainability

 Management of Air Pollutants

-SOx (sulfur oxide) and NOx (nitrogen oxide), which are emitted when boilers and private power generators are turned on, cause air pollution.
-The Company has made capital investments for the purpose of reducing these pollutants and has successively changed its fuel from heavy oil to city gas.
-We comply with our self-regulations, which are stricter than the standards stipulated under the Air Pollution Control Act, and confirm that our emissions of SOx and NOx are below the levels set in the regulations.
+SOx (sulfur oxides) and NOx (nitrogen oxides), which are emitted during the operation of boilers and private generators, cause air pollution.
+In order to reduce the emission of these pollutants, we are upgrading our equipment and gradually replacing our fuel from heavy oil with city gas.
+We comply with our self-imposed regulations, which are more stringent than the standards stipulated under the Air Pollution Control Act, and we confirm that the emission of these pollutants are below the levels set in our regulations.

 *SOx and NOx values are totals for the Kyushu Head Office, Utsunomiya Factory, and Tsukuba Laboratories, which have large environmental impacts.